openkfw/TruBudget/docs/user-guide/projects/workflowitem.md

         - restricted: When assigning a restricted workflowitem permissions are automatically granted and revoked.
 The assigner will only keep the view permissions.
     - "Workflow Title": Title of the workflowitem
-    - "Comment": A little description or comment refering to the workflowitem
+    - "Comment": A little description or comment referring to the workflowitem
     - Budget:
         - Not applicable: The workflowitem does not affect the budget of the subproject
         - allocated: The workflowitem will affect the budget of the subproject but the budget is not disbursed yet